U.N. launches investigations into killings, torture in Venezuela

-The United Nations Human Rights Council agreed on Friday to set up an international fact-finding mission into reported violations in Venezuela, including torture and thousands of summary executions.
+GENEVA - The United Nations Human Rights Council agreed on Friday to set up an international fact-finding mission to document violations in Venezuela, including torture and thousands of summary executions.

+Venezuela's ambassador Jorge Valero rejected the "hostile resolution" - brought by countries, including Argentina, Brazil, Chile, Colombia and Peru, which are hosting millions of its refugees - as being part of a campaign led by the United States.

+"This small group follows to a T instruments handed to them by the American empire, these are shameful subjects of administration of President Trump," Valero told the talks.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>